-- 5.2 Westminster City Council's Strategic Housing Market Assessment has identified a need for a range of property types and sizes across the city.
-Feedback from the community has meanwhile identified an appetite need-for mid-sized properties in the Area.
-These two- and three-bedroom properties would help address a wide range of needs in Knightsbridge.
-For example, they would suit families, people downsizing and others. - 5.3 One issue raised by the cultural and educational institutions was the difficulty for many of their workers in finding suitably priced residential accommodation within an acceptable commuting distance of their work.
+- Feedback from the community has identified a need for mid-sized properties in the Area.
+These two- and three-bedroom properties would address a wide range of needs in Knightsbridge.
+For example, they would suit families, people downsizing and others. - One issue raised by the cultural and educational institutions was the difficulty for many of their workers in finding suitably priced residential accommodation within an acceptable commuting distance of their work.
 The availability of housing at an affordable price (as distinct from 'affordable housing') for those people who work there is a key issue which threatens to undermine the operation and ongoing success of the cultural and educational institutions.
 This is a London-wide and complex issue.
 For many, the cost of commuting itself is high so the opportunity to live within walking distance of their work would be financially beneficial.
 However, this would only be the case if house prices and rents were affordable for such workers.
 The same applies for students attending the educational institutions.
-Whilst it is not possible through the planning system to restrict occupation of residential development to those living or studying in a certain area, this all points to a need to support increased levels of residential development for a range of needs.

-- 5.4 Proposals to provide affordable housing which is covenanted for occupation by local workers in the cultural and educational institutions, and under which the local workers will only keep their affordable home subject to continuing working in the cultural and educational institutions, are encouraged.
-Special requirements for the Hyde Park Barracks land are set out in KBR14. - Sub-objective 5.2 Encourage the restoration of period and other residential buildings to their original size and configuration where this will increase the number of units
+Proposals to provide affordable housing which is covenanted for occupation by local workers in the cultural and educational institutions, and under which the local workers will only keep their affordable home subject to continuing working in the cultural and educational institutions, are encouraged.
+Special requirements for the Hyde Park Barracks land are set out in KBR14.

+Sub-objective 5.2 Encourage the restoration of period and other residential buildings to their original size and configuration where this will increase the number of units